netfoundry/zfw/README.md

 sudo vi /opt/openziti/etc/ebpf_config.json
 ```
 - Adding interfaces
-  Replace ens33 in line with:{"InternalInterfaces":[{"Name":"ens33" ,"OutboundPassThroughTrack": false, "PerInterfaceRules": false}], "ExternalInterfaces":[]}
+  Replace ens33 in line with:{"InternalInterfaces":[{"Name":"ens33"}], "ExternalInterfaces":[]}
   Replace with interface that you want to enable for ingress firewalling / openziti interception and
-  optionally ExternalInterfaces if running containers or other subtending devices (Described in more detail
-  later in this README.md).
+  optionally ExternalInterfaces if you want per interface rules -N <iface-name> with -I.
 ```
 i.e. ens33
     {"InternalInterfaces":[{"Name":"ens33"}], "ExternalInterfaces":[]}